dhilipk/MicroServices/README.md

 To make few of the MongoDB specific microservices we need to start the MongoDB in the local instance using the command "C:\Program Files\MongoDB\Server\3.4\bin\mongod.exe" --dbpath <PATH> (C:\Dhilip\Studies\MongoDBData)

 ### Running Microservices
+- We can also use mvn command to start the spring boot services using >>mvn spring-boot:run
 - Our main method delegates to Spring Boot’s SpringApplication class by calling run.
 SpringApplication will bootstrap our application, starting Spring which will in turn start the auto-configured Tomcat web server.
 We need to pass <Module>Application.class as an argument to the run method to tell SpringApplication which is the primary Spring component.
 The args array is also passed through to expose any command-line arguments.
 - The @RequestMapping annotation provides “routing” information.
 It is telling Spring that any HTTP request with the path mapped to the method.
 - The @RestController annotation tells Spring to render the resulting string directly back to the caller.